openxla/community/rfcs/20230510-common-benchmark-suite.md

         implementation with ML framework) and its derived formats (e.g, exported StableHLO).
 *   Test data class to define input and expected output data.
-    *   Expected output are provided with tolerance settings for verification.
+    *   Expected outputs are provided with tolerance settings for verification.
 *   Device class to define device specifications to run benchmarks (e.g., GCP VM types, host environment, specification of the accelerator).
 *   Benchmark class to define a tuple of the model, input data, expected output,